 Exploring Gourmet Gurgaon

 - Rajdhani, MGF Metropolitan Mall: Best Gujarati thali in town.
-Best way to enjoy this thali is: Get up late on a weekend, have some light breakfast if you must and then be there by 12, eat slowly and enjoy the spectrum of dishes, come back and sleep like a baby.
+The best way to enjoy this thali is: Get up late on a weekend, have some light breakfast if you must and then be there by 12, eat slowly and enjoy the spectrum of dishes, come back and sleep like a baby.
 Tell me could you try everything that they had to offer.

 - Bernardos Goan Cuisine, Galleria Market: Probably the only restaurant that serves Goan fish curry.
 I had a nice eggplant curry with rice.
 Okish food, no ambiance.